Jim Mullaney: Other work

 Mullaney has two series of his own.
-The Red Menace is an adventure series that centers on Patrick "Podge" Becket, a retired communist-fighter and secret agent from the 1950s who returns to crime-fighting in the 1970s, aided by his friend and partner Dr. Thaddeus Wainwright.
+The Red Menace is an adventure series centering on Patrick "Podge" Becket, a retired communist-fighter and secret agent from the 1950s who returns to crime-fighting in the 1970s, aided by his friend and partner Dr. Thaddeus Wainwright.
 The first novel, Red and Buried, was released on September 15, 2011 to mostly positive reviews.
 The paperback of Red and Buried was issued in paperback by Moonstone Books in 2013.

-Four more E-books in the Red Menace series have been released, Drowning In Red Ink, Red the Riot Act, A Red Letter Day, and Red on the Menu.
-In 2021, Bold Venture Press brought out the first three works in paperback and will most likely bring the rest out as well.
-A sixth and seventh are listed.
+Eight years later, Bold Venture Press released the first three works in paperback.
+The next three paperbacks were released in 2022.
+The seventh issue, Ruses Are Red, was released simultaneously in 2023 as both paperback and eBook editions.

 Mullaney's second series surrounds the comic adventures of private investigator Crag Banyon; the first book, One Horse Open Slay was published on December 13, 2011 to positive reviews.
 The second Crag Banyon Mystery, Devil May Care, was released May 2012.
 A third Crag Banyon Mystery, Royal Flush, was 2012, followed by Sea No Evil and Bum Luck in 2013.
 They are all available in paperback.
 A sixth Banyon, Flying Blind was published in June, 2014.

 Devil May Care was a 2013 Shamus Award finalist in the Best Indie P.I.
 Novel category.

 Mullaney has also worked on Iron Fist for Marvel Comics.